VictorOroo/Phase-2-week-2-code-challenge/README.md

   which should replace `BotsCollection`.
 BotSpecs should have two buttons: one to go back to the list view and another to enlist that bot.

+  #### Live link to view the project  https://victor-bot-battlr.netlify.app/

 ## Support and contact details 🙂

 To make a contribution to the code used or any suggestions you can click on the contact link and email me your suggestions.